Ifiht/Xinu-on-Virtualbox/README.md

 ### **Virtual Networks**
 1. To configure SSH we need to configure some networks.
 Open up a command line on YOUR host machine (the one VBox is installed on), and type `VBoxManage natnetwork add --netname NatNetwork2 --network 192.168.56.0/24 --enable --port-forward-4 "ssh:tcp:[]:2022:[192.168.56.5]:22"`

-2. Next type "VBoxManage natnetwork list" to confirm your results.
+2. Next type `VBoxManage natnetwork list` to confirm your results.
 You should see the following:
 ```
 NAT Networks: